adelarue/cos_2019/2_wrangling_and_visualization/README.md

 In the second part of the session, we will introduce RMarkdown.

+## Preassignment 0: Project Prep

+By Thursday, we expect you to:

+1. Choose a project group.
+2. Choose a data set that interests you.
+It can be from your research or from an online venue like [Kaggle](http://www.kaggle.com).

+In addition to the below, we therefore expect you to turn in on Stellar the names of your project group and a brief description of your data set, including how you will access it and what makes it interesting.

+If you would like a partner but are having trouble finding one, please email the instructors and we will do our best to pair you up.

 ## Pre-assignment 1: Keeping current

 To ensure that you have the most current versions of all files, please fire up a terminal, navigate to the directory into which you cloned the full set of materials for the course, and run `git pull`.
 (Refer back to Session 1 if you're having trouble here.)